The Question

 The score doesn’t count.

-But the innings
+But the innings?

-they’ll drag you around before they kill you
+They’ll drag you around

 or teach you something.

-I’ve been kicked, beaten,
+I’ve been kicked,

-but I’ve rounded the bases a few times.
+but I’ve rounded the bases

 And you know what?